-The thought of regular maintenance of your database may seem tedious, though I am sure that if your company has made the decision to use SQL Server then it is a business-critical element of your company’s IT infrastructure.
-I prefer to think of a SQL Server health check as a way to optimisation and take the view that it is an opportunity to demonstrate the vital role IT plays in your business.
+If your company has made the decision to use SQL Server, then it is no doubt a business-critical element of your company’s IT infrastructure.
+Whilst the thought of regular maintenance of your database systems may perhaps seem tedious, I prefer to categorise SQL Server health checks as an optimisation step and an opportunity to demonstrate the vital role IT plays in your business.

-Poorly coded statements can cause chaos, as can just a single flaw in your app code.
-Slowed database performance; applications that have gradually slowed down over a period of time; or hardware that has been upgraded but resulted in little or no improvement in query times are all indicators that your SQL Server needs some attention.
-The fast pace of business can make it easy to tell yourself, “I’ll do it later when I have time,” but if you recognise any of these signs then it is best to remedy them now before they evolve into something bigger.
-It is vigilance that is the key to maintaining a healthy database.
+Vigilance is key in maintaining a healthy database.
+Poorly coded statements can cause chaos, as can just a single flaw in your application code.
+Slowed database performance; applications which have gradually slowed down over a period of time; or hardware that has been upgraded yet resulted in little or no improvement in query times are all indicators that your SQL Server needs some attention.
+If you recognise any of these signs, then it is best to remedy them now before they evolve into something bigger.

-Things could actually seem fine on the surface but there could be something lingering just out of view.
-A good health check will help you to diagnose and prevent problems before they happen.
+Things may actually even seem fine on the surface, but if there is something lingering out of view a regular health check should catch it.
+Routine checks help you to diagnose and prevent problems before they happen.
 What can start out as the need for a quick remedy of something like performance monitoring can grow into a need for a costlier, more time consuming, in-depth remedy.
-So however tedious it may seem, regular maintenance is going to help you out in the long run.
+So however tedious it may seem, regular maintenance is going to help in the long run.

-Here are 5 reasons (in no particular order) you may want to consider conducting a health check now on your SQL Server implementation:
+Here are 5 reasons (in no particular order) you may want to consider conducting a SQL Server health check now:

-- To ensure that the SQL Server is configured according to security best practice, minimising risk of data leaks or server compromise.
-Keep your company out of the headlines!
+1. To ensure that the SQL Server is configured according to security best practice, minimising risk of data leaks or server compromise.

-- To verify that there is regular maintenance in place for the server and databases so as to ensure that the server is operating optimally, and that databases are managed effectively with respect to areas such as index and data fragmentation.
+3. To verify that there is regular maintenance in place for the server and databases, so as to ensure that the server is operating optimally and that databases are managed effectively with respect to areas such as index and data fragmentation.
 This includes replication if it is in use.

 In terms of resources, think with needing one or more DBA.
-It is not uncommon these days to find you will need to outsource.
-In fact, it may be more beneficial to bring in external help so that your in-house team doesn’t get overloaded.
+It is not uncommon these days to find you may need to outsource; external help may be beneficial so that your in-house team does not get overloaded.
 A health check can be easy, especially if you work with the right partner.